|Nutrition Facts (per serving)|

 |Total Fat 2g||3%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-While I love this Vegan Baked Oatmeal Recipe, this version is lower in fat than and uses only agave nectar as a sweetener.
+While I love this Vegan Baked Oatmeal Recipe, this version is lower in fat than the traditional baked oatmeal recipes and uses only agave nectar as a sweetener.
 You can consider this your "weekday" baked oatmeal recipe.
 Feel free to add any fruits and nuts you desire.

 - 3 cups quick-cooking oatmeal

 - 1 cup agave nectar or maple syrup

 - 1 2/3 cup almond milk, store-bought or homemade